 Salmonella is a foodborne illness that you can contract by eating undercooked meat.
 The CDC of the U.S. tells us that approximately 380 Americans die per year of salmonella poisoning.

-Trichinella spiralis is a worm larvae found in some undercooked game and pork.
+Trichinella spiralis is a worm larva found in some undercooked game and pork.
 Ingesting this larva causes Trichinosis, an illness that involves gastrointestinal issues and other symptoms.
-The severity of Trichinosis may be affected by how much of the larvae is ingested.
+The severity of Trichinosis may be affected by how much of the larvae are ingested.

 Wash your thermometer’s probe by hand with gentle dishwashing soap and warm water after every use.
 Few are safe for the dishwasher.

 If you’re cooking stuffing inside a turkey, both the turkey and the stuffing need to reach at least 165°F before they are safe to eat.